TritonVM/triton-vm/specification/src/program-attestation.md

 [^zk]:
 Since hash functions are deterministic, a programmer desiring resistance against enumeration attacks might want to include [blinding elements][blinding]
-This is easily possible in, for example, dead code, by including statements of the form `push $rand`.
+This is easily possible in, for example, dead code, by including instructions like `push $rand`.
-The distribution `$rand` is sampled from and the number of such statements determine the security level against enumeration attacks.
+The distribution `$rand` is sampled from and the number of such instructions determine the security level against enumeration attacks.

 [^input-pad]:
 Padding is one 1 followed by the minimal number of 0’s necessary to make the padded input length a multiple of the $\texttt{rate}$, which is 10.